-Vitamin Bs are crucial for collecting metabolic functions in the body, and people must take them every day.
-B vitamins are water-soluble, which means they cannot build up a reserve in the body like fat-soluble vitamins.
+Vitamin Bs are crucial for collecting metabolic functions in the body, and people must take them daily.
+However, b vitamins are water-soluble, which means they cannot build up a reserve in the body like fat-soluble vitamins.

-B vitamins, B12, B6, including folate, are required to produce and regulate neurotransmitters such as dopamine, serotonin, gamma-aminobutyric acid (GABA).
+B vitamins B12 and B6, including folate, are required to produce and regulate neurotransmitters such as dopamine, serotonin, and gamma-aminobutyric acid (GABA).

-B vitamins food is chicken, apples, peppers, kiwis, grains, lemons, corn, raspberries, strawberries, limes, and pumpkin seeds.
+Vitamin B in riched foods is chicken, apples, peppers, kiwis, grains, lemons, corn, raspberries, strawberries, limes, and pumpkin seeds.

-B vitamin’s benefits are energy levels, good digestion, cell health, good eyesight, brain function, proper nerve function.
+B vitamin benefits are energy levels, good digestion, cell health, eyesight, brain function, and proper nerve function.

-Methylenedioxymethamphetamine (MDMA), known on the streets as ecstasy, in terms of psychotherapy, has been shown in studies to help people overcome PTSD, and other disorders like anxiety, depression and addiction, according to the Multidisciplinary Association for Psychedelic Studies (MAPS).
+According to the Multidisciplinary Association for Psychedelic Studies (MAPS), methylenedioxymethamphetamine (MDMA), known on the streets as ecstasy, in terms of psychotherapy, has been shown in studies to help people overcome PTSD and other disorders like anxiety, depression and addiction.